STC-MT-i2/Academic_Words/README.md

 vis-a-vis 和什么比较 e.g, End2end approach to machine translation has achieved competitive results vis-a-vis statistical machine translation on various language pairs.

-Succinct 简洁的 e.g, I give a tutorial about succinct data structure for NLP-at-Scale
+Succinct 简洁的 e.g, I give a tutorial about succinct data structure for NLP-at-Scale.

+be tailored for 为什么量身定做 e.g, In this work, we propose a novel extension of the GCN that is tailored for relation extraction.

 ```